atom-dispencer/FireworksScreensaver/README.md

 A screensaver for Windows which makes pretty fireworks 😊🎆

+This was somewhat inspired by a [Dave's Garage video](https://www.youtube.com/watch?v=-foAV_zU2as) about making a Matrix-style screensaver for the PDP-11/83.

 ## Usage

 1) Grab `Fireworks.scr` from the Releases page (or build it yourself).